Kiabi builds its lead generation marketing strategy around gamification

 This interactivity can take several forms:

-• from the simplest: a like or a comment on a publication
+• from the simplest: like a like or a comment left on a publication

 • more advanced interactions: sharing UGC (User Generated Content) or taking part in an interactive advertising competition.

-This also represents a major change in the way companies communicate.
-In fact, customers are not just the target of a marketing campaign.
+This represents a major change in the way companies communicate.
+The customer is not just the target of a marketing campaign.
 They are becoming the main players.

-What’s more, the aim of interactive marketing is not to encourage a prospect to buy a product (contrary to traditional advertising).
-The prospect is invited to interact with the marketing content, whether by taking part in a competition, completing a survey or by Playable Ads game.
+What’s more, the sole aim of interactive marketing is not to encourage a prospect to buy a product (as is the case with traditional advertising).
+The prospect is invited to interact with the marketing content, whether by taking part in a competition, completing a survey or playing a Playable Ads game.

 This customer-focused strategy strengthens the relationship between the brand and the customer.
 The brand shows greater consideration for the customer (by asking for their opinion or offering rewards).